trusona/trusona-mobile-sdk-android/README.md

     @Override
     public Integer acceptRejectLayoutId() {
         // todo: update this method to return the id of the layout that will be used to prompt users
         // to accept or reject trusonafications.
 Alternatively, return null to use the default OS
         // alert dialog.
         return 0; // or null
     }

+    @Override
+    void onFailedDependency() {
+        // todo: update this method to handle the case of when a required dependency to process
+        // an IN_PROGRESS trusonafication fails, for instance if the trusonafication is EX but
+        // the user is not at level EX yet.
+    }

+    @NonNull
+    @Override
+    Future<Fragment> prepare(Trusonafication trusonafication) {
+        // todo: this this method to return an implementation of Future that return's the loaded
+        // fragment on Future.get().
+The provided trusonafication parameter is the IN_PROGRESS
+        // trusonafication that we are about to process and can be peeked at to glean information
+        // about it.
+    }
 };

 // 2
-trusona.monitorForPendingTrusonafication(fragment, trusonaficationHandler);
+trusona.monitorForPendingTrusonafication(trusonaficationHandler);

 // 3
 trusona.stopPendingTrusonaficationsMonitor();